The Anthrax Vaccine Program: An Analysis of the CDC's

 Showing items related by title, author, creator and subject.

-A Bill to Suspend Further Implementation of the Department of Defense Anthrax Vaccination Program Until the Vaccine Is Determined to Be Safe and Effective and to Provide for a Study by the National Institutes of Health of That Vaccine Unknown author (United States.
+A Bill to Suspend Further Implementation of the Department of Defense Anthrax Vaccination Program Until the Vaccine Is Determined to Be Safe and Effective and to Provide for a Study by the National Institutes of Health of That Vaccine Unknown creator (United States.
 Congress.
 House, 1999-07-19)

 The Impact of the Anthrax Vaccine Program on Reserve and National Guard Units.
 Hearing Before the Subcommittee on National Security, Veterans Affairs, and International Relations of the Committee on Government Reform.
 U.S. House Of Representatives, 106th Congress, 1st Session.
 September 29, 1999.
-128 P Unknown author (United States.
+128 P Unknown creator (United States.
 Congress.
 House of Representatives.
 Committee on Government Reform.
 Subcommittee on National Security, Veterans Affairs, and International Relations, 2000)